elhub/common-orchid-theme/README.md

+> [!WARNING]
+> This project has been archived and is no longer being actively developed by Elhub.

 # common-orchid-theme

 [<img src="https://img.shields.io/badge/repo-github-blue" alt=""/>](https://github.com/elhub/common-orchid-theme)

-DEPRECATED - No longer actively maintained.

 ## Table of Contents